Study Medicine in Europe Without Entrance Exam

 Every year the Medical University of Craiova accepts 50 medical and 30 dental students from foreign countries.

-Applicants must have Biology and Chemistry in their high school diploma.
-You will also have to submit a copy of an accredited institution’s English language proficiency certificate (minimum B2 level).
+Applicants must have Biology and Chemistry in their high school diplomas.
+You must also submit a copy of an accredited institution’s English language proficiency certificate (minimum B2 level).
 However, you are exempted from it if you are a native English speaker or completed high school where the teaching language is English.

 ⬤ ⬤ ⬤